GUOkekkk/2D_ICP/README.md

 # 2D_ICP
 This is a simple 2D ICP algoritm created by Ke
-The resukt should be like this:
+The result should be like this:
 ![Untitled](https://github.com/GUOkekkk/2D_ICP/blob/main/test.png)
 ![Untitled](https://github.com/GUOkekkk/2D_ICP/blob/main/test_BEV.png)